austinseraphin/motion-accessibility/README.md

 ##### :image
 The view displays an image.
 ##### :selected
+VoiceOver will report the element as selected.
 For example, a selected row in a table, or segment in a segmented control.
 ##### :keyboard_key
 The view behaves like a keyboard key.
 ##### :header